WICG/element-timing/README.md

 ### What information is exposed?

 A `PerformanceElementTiming` entry has the following attributes:
-* `name`: for images, the initial URL for the resource request.
-For text: the first characters of the associated text.
+* `name`: for images, "image-paint".
+For text: "text-paint".
 * `entryType`: it will always be the string "element".
 * `startTime`: for images, the <em>image rendering timestamp</em>, or 0 when the resource does not pass the [timing allow check](https://w3c.github.io/resource-timing/#dfn-timing-allow-check).
 For text, the <em>text rendering timestamp</em>.
 * `duration`: it will always be set to 0.